DJJo14/kodi2home/README.md

 When you start the addon the keymap of kodi gets reloaded.
 So no need to restart all of kodi when changing the keymap(.xml), just restart the addon.

 ## Known issue
-For some reason Home Assistant disconnects when you fire to may, automations at ones. and it response to that with a disconnect, i do not know a better way to then to just reconnect.
+Possibly fixed in 0.3.0, let me know.
+For some reason Home Assistant disconnects when you fire to may, automations at ones.
+And it response to that with a disconnect, i do not know a better way to then to just reconnect.

 # example
 In webos_example_automation.yaml there is a example of the automations that switches the remote between kodi(at the HDMI) and the webos apps.
 This way you can control the tv with one remote.
 For example a Measy GP811 or a RII usb wireless keyboard.
 In webos_example_keymap.xml is the kodi keymap to use with that.